normen/homebridge-landroid/README.md

 - add `config.json` with appropriate content to `.homebridge` folder
 - run `npm run test` to start the homebridge instance for testing

+#### Notes
+Most of the connector code is directly copied from [iobroker.worx](https://github.com/iobroker-community-adapters/ioBroker.worx), a helper script called 'sync-code' allows updating to the latest version of that code.